 Living with diabetes can get easier if you learn how to manage it well.
 The best thing to do will be to ask others living with diabetes for help.
 And then share the information with others.

-You can also get cash for test strips you won’t need by selling them to us.
+You can also get cash for test strips by selling them to American Medical Surplus.